PandaOG04/Capstone-Project/README.md

 # Capstone-Project
-What this project is:
-* A cooking website.
-* Has a gallery of various dishes.
-* Articles followed by recipes the user can save for later, comment and like
-* Contact form to message us
-* About me section with the history of my cooking journey
+This project is a cooksite that I've created filled with photos of my dishes and recipes to document and help other in my journey to cooking.